windoze/Argos/MANUAL.md

 * Multi-value field has format `[v1,v2...]`, no quotes, empty field is `[]`.
 * geolocation field has format `<lat,long>`, no quotes.

+Indexer simply uses `std::getline()` to read from input file, so the maxium length of each document depends on the compiler and stdc++ lib.
+It should be ok to handle lines over 1M bytes on most systems.

 Searcher